TheObserverofOne/100-days-of-code/log.md

 **Today's Progress**: All the way up to the half-way mark on Arrays now in the Intro to JS course.

 **Thoughts** I've had some stumbling blocks with a few of the problem sets, mostly with me overthinking the solution and adding in too many variables or extra bits of unnecessary code.
 I'm finding that I usually am close to being correct the first try, then once I run test and get a negative, I try a completely different route and get way off the mark.
-Thinking I should defeinitely attempt to NOT do that.
+Thinking I should definitely attempt to NOT do that.
 However, it is a good feeling knowing that I tend to be very close to the correct answer on problems that I get wrong.